MyPerfectWords - Essay Writing Service

 • Outside to inside: Describe a building's exterior before taking readers inside

-For example, when describing a room, you might start at the doorway and move clockwise around the space.
+For Instance, when describing a room, you might start at the doorway and move clockwise around the space.
 This gives readers a mental map and prevents confusion about where everything is located.

 How to Write a Descriptive Essay (6 Step Process)